aryavorskiy/LatticeModels.jl/docs/src/internals.md

 ## `SchroedingerSolver`s

-The [`LatticeModels.SchroedingerSolver`](@ref) interface is used to solve the time-dependent Schroedinger equation.
+The [`LatticeModels.SchroedingerSolver`](@ref) interface is used to solve the time-dependent Schrödinger equation.
 It is used in the `Evolution` struct to perform unitary evolution.
 As with the diagonalization problem, one can add a new algorithm to the default toolchain by creating a new `SchroedingerSolver` type.

 ## Currents